cdfoundation/foundation/CDF Webinars Guidelines.md

 # CDF Webinar Guidelines #

-## Overview ##
+## Overview

-CDF webinars provide a cost-effective way to educate the community about trends and open source CI/CD technologies.
+CDF webinars provide a cost-effective way to educate the community about trends and open source CD technologies.
 Webinars are offered to members, CDF incubating and graduated projects, CDF Ambassadors, and CDF SIGs.

-Please note: We are unable to share leads due to LF privacy policy.
+**Please note:** We are unable to share leads due to the Linux Foundation’s privacy policy.

-## Webinar day and time ##

-English language webinars are scheduled for every Tuesday 10am-11am Pacific Time, Wednesday 10am-11am Pacific Time, and Thursday 9am-10am Pacific Time.

-Project, Ambassador, and SIG webinars are scheduled for Friday 10am - 11am Pacitic Time.

-Chinese language webinars are typically scheduled for Wednesday or Thursday, 10am Beijing / Shanghai time.
+**Update:** We no longer host live webinars, but record them in advance and post them as Premiere Events on our YouTube Channel.
+This way, the speaker can interact with folks directly in the chat as the event progresses.

-## Who can host a webinar ##
+## Who Can Host a Webinar

-* Platinum and Gold Members can host 1 webinar per quarter.
+* Premier Members can host 1 webinar per quarter.
-* Silver members can host 1 webinar every 6 months.
+* General Members can host 1 webinar every 6 months.
-* End user supporter members cannot hold a webinar.
+* End User and Associate Members cannot hold a webinar.
 * Graduated and incubating projects can hold a webinar twice a year.
 These webinars can communicate release launch details or provide a project update.
-The exception is Kubernetes who holds a webinar each quarter approximately 30 days after the release.
 * Sandbox projects cannot hold a webinar.
-The exception is a CDF member company can discuss their open source sandbox project during their allotted member webinar.
+The exception is when a CDF member company can discuss their open source sandbox project during their allotted member webinar.
 * CDF Ambassadors can hold a webinar as it fits their schedule.
 * CDF SIGs can host 1 webinar a year.

-* CDF Member webinars will have "Member webinar" preceeding their webinar title.
+* CDF Member webinars will have "Member webinar" preceding their webinar title.
+* Sponsored Webinars (e.g., event sponsorship) will have "Sponsored Webinar" preceding their webinar title.
-* CDF project webinars will have "Project webinar" preceeding their webinar title.
+* CDF Project webinars will have "Project webinar" preceding their webinar title.
-* CDF Ambassador webinars will have "Ambassador webinar" preceeding their webinar title.
+* CDF Ambassador webinars will have "Ambassador webinar" preceding their webinar title.
-* CDF SIG webinars will have "SIG webinar" preceeding their webinar title.
+* CDF SIG webinars will have "SIG webinar" preceding their webinar title.

-## Webinar content guidelines ##
+## Content Guidelines

-* The simplest guideline is that webinar topics should be comparable to what would be accepted in a CDF event talk.
+* The simplest guideline is that a webinar topic should be comparable to what would be accepted in a CDF event talk.
 * No straight product pitches.
 It is okay to do a comparison of part of the landscape (e.g., CI/CD orchestration), but webinars should not be promotional.
 * Any platforms, tools, or technologies you are describing must be open source and work with CDF projects.

-## Webinar Calendar ##

-The [webinar calendar] (https://calendly.com/tbd) is available for a 6-month period, for example 1H 2020 and 2H 2020.
-Approximately 6 weeks before the beginning of the time period, the webinar calendar is opened up for scheduling.

-To choose a webinar date, go to the webinar calendar to view the available dates.
-Choose your preferred date.
-You will receive a calendar invite automatically via Calendly.
-The calendar invite will be updated with the company / project name, which confirms your webinar.
-When it gets closer to the webinar date, an email is sent confirming the webinar date is still good for you and outlines the next steps.

-## How to pick a topic ##
+## How to Pick a Topic

 * The purpose of the webinars is to educate the community and align your business with important thought-leadership topics.
 * The audience is interested in technical demos that help them solve problems and want to be able to ask your expert questions.
-* Our audience spans from developers, architects, CIOs, and CTOs.
-Topics should be tailored for which of those audiences you're trying to target.
+* Our audience spans developers, architects, CIOs, and CTOs.
+Topics should be tailored to your target audience.
-* We are emphasizing SEO optimization this year to drive more registrations and views after the fact, so please take some extra time to make sure your abstract is highlighting important keywords.
-We'll be making suggestions as well.
-* Top Performing Topics: Monitoring/Observability, CDF Project Updates or Intros, CI/CD, Developer Experience, Deployment Strategies, Edge Computing, Security (ex.
-RBAC), ML/AI.
+* Top Performing Topics: Monitoring/Observability, Interoperability, CDF Project Updates or Intros, CI/CD, Developer Experience, Deployment Strategies, Edge Computing, Security (ex.
+RBAC), ML/AI, Platform Engineering.

+## Submit a Webinar

+Please submit your webinar idea 6 weeks before the date you would like it to air as a Premiere Video on the CDF YouTube channel.

+Submit Webinar at social@cd.foundation

-## Webinar Checklist ##
+## Checklist

-4 weeks beforehand
-* Title
-* Abstract
-* Speaker Information
-  * Headshot
-  * Title
-  * Company
-  * Bio
-* Email addresses for all speakers / panelists

-1 week beforehand
+1 week before the recording date, please share the following with the CDF:

-* Webinar presentation slides
+* Webinar presentation slides to social@cd.foundation
-* If you would like a live walkthrough, it would be scheduled for this week

-All deliverables should be sent to [Webinar](mailto:webinars@cd.foundation).
+* Promote your webinar

-## Webinar Promotion & Prep Details ##
+## Recording Details

-* Upon receipt of the abstract and the webinar being set up in Zoom, the hosting company will receive a link to the webinar registration page.
-The hosting company should use that link to promote the webinar.
+* Upon confirmation of the webinar, the CDF will schedule a time for the recording with the speaker.
-* The webinar is added to the CDF webinar page.
-* CDF promotes webinars via email, CDF newsletters, and Twitter.
-* Our most successful webinars are when the presenting company helps promote in addition to CDF promotion.
-We are often able to double our attendance in these cases.

-## Webinar: Presentations ##
+## Presentations

-* 1 week prior to your webinar, send your webinar presentation to [Webinar](mailto:webinars@cd.foundation).
-All presentations must be reviewed prior to the webinar.
-* Logos:
+Logos

 * Obsolete, low-res (i.e., pixelated), and malformatted logos are an epidemic among conference presentations.
+* Visit [CDF Artwork](https://github.com/cdfoundation/artwork) page for CDF and CDF project logos.
-High-res logos of over 1000 CI/CD projects, products, and companies are available in the CDF landscape and the serverless and member landscapes.
-All logos are in the card mode and can be found with Cmd-F or Cntl-F from your browser.
+* High-res logos of over 1000 CI/CD projects, products, and companies are available in the [CDF Landscape](https://landscape.cd.foundation/) and the serverless and member landscapes.
+All logos are in “card mode” and can be found with Cmd-F or Cntl-F from your browser.
 Note that all of these logos are stacked, not horizontal, and include the name.
 The logos are all the most current (or you can open a pull request if they’re not).
-  * Please see the CDF style guide which covers things like abbreviating Kubernetes as K8s not K8 or K8S as well as the proper capitalization of projects like gRPC and containerd.
+* Please see the [CDF Style Guide](https://github.com/cdfoundation/foundation/blob/main/CDF%20Style%20Guide.md) which covers things like abbreviations to use as well as the proper capitalization of projects.

-## Webinar Moderator ##
+## Moderator

 CDF will provide a moderator for the webinar.
 The moderator is typically a CDF ambassador or a CDF staff member.

-The moderator is responsible for covering the housekeeping items and helping the presenter manage the Q&A.

-## Webinar: Day-Of Details ##
+## Day-Of Details

-* Soundcheck: ½ hour before the webinar starts
+* Soundcheck: 20 minutes before the webinar starts
-* Live Webinar: Tuesday 10am-11am PT, Wednesday 10am-11am PT, Thursday 9am-10am PT, Friday 10am - 11am PT
-* Typical timing of the webinar - approximately 5 minute introduction, 45 minute presentation, 10 minutes of Q&A
+* Typical timing of the webinar: 2-5 minute introduction, 30-45 minute presentation
+* Q&A will not happen during the recording but during the premier in the live chat.
-* A CDF Ambassador or CDF staff will help moderate (introduction, feeding questions to the presenter)
+* A CDF Ambassador or CDF staff will help moderate (introduction, etc.)
 * Webinar Platform: Zoom
+* Live Premiere Platform: YouTube

-After the webinar, registration numbers and a link to the webinar on YouTube will be shared with the company hosting the webinar.
+After the webinar recording, the CDF will schedule the live Premiere on YouTube and share the link with the speaker.

-Please note: We are unable to share the list of leads or include any promotions with the intention of driving leads.
+**Please note:** We are unable to share the list of leads or include any promotion to drive leads.

+## Promotion

+* CDF promotes webinars via its [event calendar](https://cd.foundation/), newsletters, LinkedIn, and Twitter.
+* Our most successful webinars are when the presenting company helps promote in addition to CDF promotion.
+We are often able to double our attendance in these cases.

-## Summary ##
+## Summary

-Any questions on the webinar program, email webinars@cd.foundation.
+Any questions on the webinar program, email social@cd.foundation.